 Chaired by Presbyterian Rev. John Henry Barrows, the event, which drew 4,000 attendees to its opening session, marked the first time many Americans had been exposed to a diversity of religions that included Buddhism, Jainism, Muhammadanism and Hinduism.

-As Ellsworth and his mother strolled near the building, he was suddenly shocked by a brilliant flash of light.
+As Ellsworth and his mother strolled near the building, he was suddenly shocked by another brilliant flash of light.
 Then he recognized India’s Hindu delegate, Swami Vivekananda walking ahead of him, and turning into the Auxiliary Building.

 “Mother!”
 Ellsworth recalled crying out years later.
 “That was the man who appeared at the time I was drowning.”